77: Minion: Impossible

 TwitchCon is a very strange beast because it is clearly designed for,

-and so they need to make the connections and they need to do all that stuff because other than that every experience i've had with people who are huge in the streaming space uh a great example is i saw
+Because other than that, every experience I've had with people who are huge in the streaming space, a great example is I saw,

 And then if you're gaming related, I don't know what you would be doing the entire time.